-The PostgreSQL on Amazon (AWS) service for SAP Cloud Platform allows you to use a PostgreSQL database, hosted on Amazon Web Services (AWS) as the database for your Mendix app.
+The PostgreSQL on Amazon (AWS) service for SAP Business Technology Platform (SAP BTP) allows you to use a PostgreSQL database, hosted on Amazon Web Services (AWS) as the database for your Mendix app.

 2 Binding PostgreSQL on Amazon (AWS)

 2.1 Service Location in Developer Portal

 The PostgreSQL on Amazon (AWS) service can be found and configured in three places within the Mendix Developer Portal.